🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Why Trade Call Debit Spreads?

-Traders choose to use the call debit spread option strategy when they are bullish on the underlying stock or asset.
+Traders use the call debit spreads option strategy when they expect a moderate rise in the price of an asset.

 Traders also use the strategy as a way to hedge against the risk of volatility collapse.
 If volatility collapses in a long call position, this can go poorly for an investor.
 But with the structure of a call debit spread, changes in volatility don’t have much effect.